 Ray collects rare and antique legal books and manuscripts.
 He has an extensive law library and a large collection of early colonial law which assists him greatly in applying the Common Law.
 He also has an extensive collection of antique barrister wigs and tins.
-Wigs of note within his
+Wigs of note within his collection are:

 The wig worn by Sir Thomas Strangman QC when he successfully prosecuted Mohandas Gandhi (Mahatma Gandhi) during the great trial of 1922.
 Gandhi was an Indian activist who was the leader of the Indian independence movement against British rule.

 Another wig in Ray’s collection is the wig worn by Thomas Wilde.
 Wilde was the very first independent crown prosecutor (clerk of the peace) in the new colony of New South Wales.
 Wilde’s eldest son Sir John Wilde was the Deputy Judge Advocate of New South Wales (technically Australia’s first Chief Justice) who oversaw the establishment of Australia’s first supreme court being the Supreme Court of Tasmania on 10 May 1824.
 Thomas Wilde was the co-founder of Wilde Sapte in 1785, very recently Denton Wilde Sapte and now the multinational law firm Dentons.
 Dentons is the 8th largest law firm in the world and employs over 7,700 lawyers earning $2 billion in revenue.